 Topics Map > Instructional Services

 EWS Labs, General vs. Departmental

-Engineering Workstations, or EWS, refers to any lab computer that are located within the EWS Labs and supported by Engineering IT.
+Engineering Workstations, or EWS, refers to any lab workstation that is located within the EWS Labs and supported by Engineering IT.
 Engineering IT maintains two types of labs: General and Departmental.

 EWS General Labs are labs that are shared between all units and departments in the College of Engineering.
 When not reserved, these labs are available for open use by any student in Engineering (or enrolled in an Engineering course).

 The EWS General Labs are able to be reserved for courses and events.
-Courses must have an affiliation or cross-list with Engineering; events must be sponsored by an Engineering unit or RSO.
+Courses must have an affiliation or be cross-listed with Engineering; events must be sponsored by an Engineering unit or RSO.
 Engineering IT maintains the schedules for these labs and accepts reservation requests at http://go.illinois.edu/EWSReserve.

 The EWS General Labs are:

 - Digital Computer Lab L416, L426, and L440.